dbwebb-se/mvc/example/phpunit-symfony/README.md

 bin/phpunit
 ```

-It could look like this showing that the test suite was successfully executed and it contains of one test case and two assertions.
+It could look like this showing that the test suite was successfully executed and it contains one test case and two assertions.

 ```
 PHPUnit 9.5.20